mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-entity.md

 ## 5 Key {#key}

-Every entity in Mendix has an [ID](/refguide/odata-representation/#id-representation) that is used internally to store the object in the database.
-However, this ID is not stable over time, as it can change in certain scenarios (such as data migration).
-That means it is not recommended to use the ID as a key.
-A published entity should have a key attribute or a combination of attributes that form a key instead.
+A published entity should have a key attribute or a combination of attributes that form a key.
+This allows you to easily retrieve the entity and makes it easy to combine data referring to the same object (for example a customer) from several systems.
 The attribute (or attributes) can be of type **Integer**, **Long**, **String**, or **AutoNumber**.

 Select a combination of attributes with the following constraints: